Sunflower seed vs Pumpkin seed - Health impact and Nutrition Comparison

 Taste and Use

-Both sunflower and pumpkin seeds have a mild nutty taste and can be roasted or mixed with salt to enhance their flavours.
+Both sunflower and pumpkin seeds have a mild nutty taste and can be roasted or mixed with salt to enhance their flavors.

 These seeds can be used as healthy snacks or as nutritious additions to various meals.